blair-mmai/AzureML_SentimentAnalysis/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis.md

 A breakdown of the Machine Learning subsets within these top three PaaS providers are highlighted below in Table 1 (2).
 From this table, it can be observed that Microsoft Azure Machine Learning (ML) Studio scores the highest overall in terms of flexibility, usability, and accuracy while maintaining a low training time.
 A brief explanation of why ML Studio does so well is below:

-1. ML Studio is a fully managed collaborative drag-and-drop dashboard tool, which makes it easy to quickly learn and use
+* ML Studio is a fully managed collaborative drag-and-drop dashboard tool, which makes it easy to quickly learn and use
-2. Additionally, it publishes models as web services that can easily be consumed by custom apps or BI tools such as Excel (3)
+* It publishes models as web services that can easily be consumed by custom apps or BI tools such as Excel (3)
-3. Finally, ML Studio contains standard experiment templates, which allow users to obtain results quickly
+* It contains standard experiment templates, which allow users to obtain results quickly

 ## **Azure Text Analytics Functionality & Use Cases**